Kazimieras Ragulskis: Scientific achievements

-He created some new and developed known non-linear effects and qualities.
+Ragulskis created some new and developed known non-linear effects and qualities.
 For this purpose he created methods for investigation of essentially non-linear dynamical systems.
 He created methods based on non-linear phenomena which enable to transform vibrations, waves and energy into continuous motions or motions of desirable type that are one-dimensional or multi-dimensional.
 He created new methods and means for experimental investigations, basis for creation of systems the operation of which is based on new principles.
 The created systems ensure high precision of positioning of bodies in space, of performing complicated trajectories and laws of motions and of ensuring the prescribed stable shapes of systems.

 Ragulskis with scientists supervised by him and working with him created basis of theory of separate types of mechanical systems, created inventions and patents, innovations and their practical implementations.
 Original precise devices, manipulators and robots have been created, which found application in various branches of industry and science.

-K. Ragulskis created new scientific domain, the so-called precise vibromechanics and vibroengineering.
+Ragulskis created new scientific domain, the so-called precise vibromechanics and vibroengineering.
 He created new and developed known effects and qualities of nonlinear dynamical systems, formulated scientific backgrounds of separate directions of this domain, created principles for the creation of new systems, which together with scientists supervised by him developed up to the applied scientific results for engineering practice.

-The created scientific domain of precise vibromechanics and vibroengineering is not of functional character, because it is applicable in all areas (industry, aerospace technology, medicine, biology, art).
-In this scientific domain the scientific directions of stabilization, robotisation, control were created, which are based on vibrations, waves and nonlinear effects and qualities of dynamical systems.
+The created the scientific domain of precise vibromechanics and vibroengineering is not of functional character, because it is applicable in all areas (industry, aerospace technology, medicine, biology, art).
+In this scientific domain the scientific directions of stabilization, robotisation and control were created, which are based on vibrations, waves and nonlinear effects and qualities of dynamical systems.

-He is the author and co-author of 28 monographs, of 1750 inventions and patents and of hundreds of scientific works.
+Ragulskis was the author and co-author of 28 monographs, of 1750 inventions and patents and of hundreds of scientific works.
 He was Editor in Chief of scientific journal Vibrotechnika (69 issues in the Russian language), of the journal Vibration Engineering and now of the international journals Journal of Vibroengineering and Journal of Measurements in Engineering.
 He was editor-in-chief of the series of books Library of Vibration Engineering (published in the USSR and the USA) and also of some other publications.
 He was scientific supervisor or consultant of about 300 defended doctoral and habilitated doctoral dissertations.